 }

-If you run the sample code, you will see how the first successful subtask produces a result, and the other tasks get aborted:
+When you run the example code, you'll see how the first successful subtask leads to a result and the other tasks are cancelled:

 [Thread[#1,main,5,main]] Forking tasks